AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 In the [previous blog](https://antonsruberts.github.io/lifetimes-CLV/), I've talked about estimating the Customer Lifetime Value (CLV) using more classical statistical models BG/NBD and Gamma-Gamma.
 They are simple (only a few parameters to train) yet highly effective in estimating the future purchasing behaviour.
 Yet, a common question after using these models is - how can I include contextual data, such as demographics, into my CLV model?
 Well, with BG/NBD you can't really do it because the model takes no input other than RFM.
 Luckily, other Machine Learning (ML) algorithms can be easily used to estimate CLV, and they do need as much relevant information as possible about your customers.
 So, in this blog I'm going to show you how you can approach CLV prediction as ML task, and I'm going to use Deep Neural Networks (DNN) to make a predictive model.

 ## Statistical vs Machine Learning Approach
 CLV prediction involves estimating how much money will a particular customers spend in a given period.
 With statistical models, we saw that we can split customers' purchasing history into two periods - calibration and holdout.
-For the sake of consistency, from now on I'm going to refere to the calibration period as *features period* and holdout period as *target period*.
+For the sake of consistency, from now on I'm going to refer to the calibration period as *features period* and holdout period as *target period*.
 You can see a visualisation of this in the picture below.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dnn_clv/stats_time.png" alt="statistics-clv-prediction-setup">

 Notice that we don't need to separate the data into a classical train/test time split.
-This is becuase statistical models are estimating latent variables using the features period.
+This is because statistical models are estimating latent variables using the features period.
 In other words, we can see this type of modelling as unsupervised and our features periods is both X and Y of our model.
 This is not the case for supervised ML algorithms like DNN that we're going to use.
 It needs to have some value that it is trained to predict, and we also need to have a subset of these Y values that the model has never seen before to evaluate the performance.
-Hence, here's the setup of CLV problem when approaching it as a ML taks:
+Hence, here's the setup of CLV problem when approaching it as a ML task:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dnn_clv/ml_time.png" alt="ml-clv-prediction-setup">

 As you can see, now we have a training phase (the top timeline) and the testing phase (the bottom timeline).
 It's important to keep the date ranges consistent, to ensure that the distribution of data stays the same.
-Also, this structure clearly shows that the process of estimating the CLV is continious as any additional purchase may change the forecast.
+Also, this structure clearly shows that the process of estimating the CLV is continuous as any additional purchase may change the forecast.
 You might be wondering when you should use each approach?
 As always, the answer is it depends.
-Nevertheless, here are some signs that one appraoch may be preffered over another:
+Nevertheless, here are some signs that one approach may be preferred over another:

 Statistical models are good when:
 1. You have enough repeat purchases for each customer